BlueWebNodes/bluewebnodes.github.io/regular-website-examples.md

     <h2><a href="https://www.churchonthepark.org/cotp/web/" target="_blank">www.churchonthepark.org</a></h2>
 </div>

-It is created and developed by Drupal 9 with a custom sub-theme of Barrio Bootstrap 5 base theme.
+The site is created and developed on Drupal 9 with a custom sub-theme of Barrio Bootstrap 5 base theme.
 More regions are added in the sub-theme to make the layouts more flexible.
-Lots of features: Responsive design, drop-down main menu, custom size slideshow, HTML Email Newsletters, calendar with different color for event catalogs, image gallery, spam-off contact form, etc.
+Lots of features: Responsive design, drop-down main menu, custom size slideshow, HTML Email Newsletters, calendar with different colors for event catalogs, image gallery, count-down event, spam-off contact form, etc.

 [![Site Home](/images/churchOnTheParkWebsite2.jpg "churchonthepark.org Home")](https://www.churchonthepark.org/cotp/web/)